MilenTecle/random-destination/README.md

 ### Application Testing
-- The application was tested multiple times.
+- The application has been tested multiple times.
 All the input fields and logic has been tested properly to make sure that the user can't type other than valid input in the input fields.
-If the data is not valid, a relevant print message will be displayed to the user, which also have been tested properly.
+If the data is not valid, a relevant print message will be displayed to the user, which also has been tested properly.

 ### Browser Testing